JensJoschi/variability_timing/methods.md

 # To-do list
-[x] Calculation mean winter onset, sd winter onset, predictability [x] correlation of these with °N/°E/alt/amplitude from nls (no correlation found) [ ] it might be cool to calculate the colour of noise (spectral power analysis).
-Although this     only describes general precitability (not predictability of winter).
+[x] Calculation mean winter onset, sd winter onset, predictability [x] correlation of these with °N/°E/alt/amplitude from nls (no correlation found) [.]  calculate the colour of noise (spectral power analysis).
+Although this only describes general precitability (not predictability of winter). (not sure if correct)
+[ ] calculate color of noise also for stations without mean winter onset

 [x] find studies with photoperiodic response curves [x] do forward-citation search to find further studies